michaelwcheung/Conditional-Bootstrap/docs.md

 ## 'Set Hyper Parameters' tab
 1. Select hyper parameters, which include the quantiles, type of estimand, estimation method, and number of resamples.
 Click 'Start Resampling!' button.
-    * Expected output: a progress bar with some information; a 'Next: See Results' button upon completion
+    * Expected output: a progress bar with some information including time to completion; a 'Next: See Results' button upon completion
     * Purpose: perform the resample and provide user with some expectation of runtime
 2. Click 'Next: See Results' button.
     * Expected output: tab switches to the 'Results' tab.
     * Purpose: notify user that resampling is complete; easy access to switch tabs (avoid scrolling to the top).

 ## 'Results' tab
-1. If no significant effect modifiers are observed, the only things on this page should be a plot of the ATE and its 95% CI across the quantiles, and a message regarding the lack of significant effect modifiers.
+1. If no significant effect modifiers are identified, the only things on this page should be a plot of the ATE and its 95% CI across the quantiles, and a message regarding the lack of significant effect modifiers.
-2. Otherwise, one should see the following three items when there are significant effect modifiers:
+2. Otherwise, one should see the following three items when there are identified effect modifiers:
     * 'Resampled CATE Estimates by Quantile plot': an interactive plotly plot of the effect modifiers, their median CATEs and the ATE for comparison.
 Select/deselect legend items to edit the plot and hover over points to see the value of the corresponding CATE.
     * 'Resampled CATEs by Quantile and Subgroup' table: a table of each quantile and effect modifier combination present on the plot, their median/mean CATEs and 95% CI.
     * 'Linear Regression Coefficients of CATEs on Quantile by Effect Modifier' table: a table of each effect modifier and their linear regression coefficient estimate (include exact linear model formula).
 Hover over each row to see an interpretation of the coefficient.
-3. All results are downloadable for your convenience.
+3. All results can be downloaded for your convenience.

 # Global Store Dictionary